YordanGeorgiev/qto/README.md

 ### 2.3.
 Proposed capabilities
-You could:

-- deploy an instance of the qto, bare metal/vm/docker install should take no more than 2h
+- deploy an instance of the qto, bare metal/vm/docker install should take no more than 40min
 - provide access to the non-technical person via http for CRUD operations
 - quickly define LOTS of tables DDL by using the existing examples and just changing the columns
+- search the data from the db via the global search feature
 - load initial data via xls ( less than 10k rows per sheet should be ok )
-- generate md docs format based on the qto native view docs ..
 - provide them with initial links to grasp the "semi-sql" syntax
-- demo the simple search feature ( working only with name and description cols , but you could ddl hack-it)
+- generate md docs format based on the qto native view docs programatically

 ## 3. DEMO
 You can check the following https://qto.fi/qto/view/enduser_guide_doc of the web app, additionally every doc bellow has it's "it-doc" link aka the "native" qto document format …
-Use the "test.user@gmail.com" and "secret" credentials to login or even better try to login with your own e-mail and request access from the admin e-mail displayed to the error msg ...
+Use the "test.user@gmail.com" and "secret" credentials to login ( simple click of the login button would do it as well ;o) OR even better try to login with your own e-mail and request access from the admin e-mail displayed to the error msg ...
+Still here ?!
+Interested to get your own instance up-and-running in the cloud exposed to the Internet ?!
+Follow simply the instructions in the next section.

 ## 4. DOCUMENTATION

-Qto IS about documentation, we do all the doc-fooding on our docs, which are aimed to be as up-to-date to the current release version as possible.
+Qto IS about documentation , which are aimed to be as up-to-date to the current release version as possible.
 Thus you get the following documentation set:
  - ReadMe - the initial landing readme doc for the project
  - UserStories - the collection of user-stories used to describe "what is desired"
  - Requirements - the structured collection of the requirements